Solve the mystery of rare and ultra-rare genetic diseases

-- Prepare a 1–2-page summary that includes the patient’s phenotype, the variant to be studied, all the supportive molecular and biological information to make the case.
+- Use the TGH Case Submission Template and Guidelines to prepare a 1–2-page summary that includes the patient’s phenotype, the variant to be studied, all the supportive molecular and biological information to make the case.
 While not a requirement, you may add a plan for how to study your variant (functional studies), any preliminary data you may have and any UofA basic researcher(s) who you would like to work with.

-- Submit your summary to Farah Hassan, WCHRI research coordinator, by one of the submission deadlines listed below.
-Farah will invite you to the next available TGH advisory committee so that you can present and discuss your case with the scientific advisory panel.
+- Submit your summary to WCHRI TGH research coordination by one of the submission deadlines listed below.
+The WCHRI TGH research coordinator will invite you to the next available TGH advisory committee so that you can present and discuss your case with the scientific advisory panel.

 - Prepare a ~10min presentation for the TGH advisory committee meeting – you will have ~20min for presentation and questions.
 Note that all committee meetings will be virtual.

 The committee will evaluate all the information brought forward and will get back to you with a decision on your submission.
 If selected, the Hub will try to make a connection for you locally and provide some seed funds (as required by the project).
 If no expertise is available locally, we may be able to recommend an outside connection.

 We will be able to review about two cases at each meeting.
 If we receive more than two submissions (first come, first served or by clinical priority), the remaining cases will be reviewed the following month.